OpenVPN/openvpn/doc/man-sections/generic-options.rst

 --config file
-  Load additional config options from ``file`` where each line corresponds to one command line option, but with the leading '--' removed.
+  Load additional config options from ``file`` where each line corresponds to one command line option, but with the leading :code:`--` removed.

   If ``--config file`` is the only option to the openvpn command, the ``--config`` can be removed, and the command can be given as ``openvpn